openfaas/openfaas.github.io/_posts/2022-10-26-health-and-readiness-for-functions.md

 * `com.openfaas.health.http.path` - the path to check for readiness
 * `com.openfaas.ready.http.periodSeconds` - how often to check the readiness endpoint?
-* `com.openfaas.ready.http.initialDelay` - how long to wait before checking the readiness endpoint of a newly deployed or updated function?
+* `com.openfaas.ready.http.initialDelaySeconds` - how long to wait before checking the readiness endpoint of a newly deployed or updated function?
+* `com.openfaas.ready.http.timeoutSeconds` - number of seconds after which the probe times out.
+* `com.openfaas.ready.http.successThreshold` - how many consecutive successes should there be for the probe before the function is considered ready?
 * `com.openfaas.ready.http.failureThreshold` - how many times should a readiness probe fail until the function is considered not ready?

 And the following annotations are supported for the health check (liveness probe):

 * `com.openfaas.health.http.path` - the path to check for liveness
 * `com.openfaas.health.http.periodSeconds` - how often to check the health endpoint?
-* `com.openfaas.health.http.initialDelay` - how long to wait before checking the health endpoint of a newly deployed or updated function?
+* `com.openfaas.health.http.initialDelaySeconds` - how long to wait before checking the health endpoint of a newly deployed or updated function?
+* `com.openfaas.health.http.timeoutSeconds` - number of seconds after which the probe times out.
+* `com.openfaas.health.http.failureThreshold` - how many times should a liveness probe fail until the function is considered unhealthy?

 Learn more about these options: [Docs: OpenFaaS workloads](https://docs.openfaas.com/reference/workloads/#custom-http-health-checks)